djhworld/gomeboycolor-wasm/README.md

 This repository is the frontend for running the emulator in a browser, by compiling it to WebAssembly.
 The backend that implements the emulator can be found in: [djhworld/gomeboycolor](https://github.com/djhworld/gomeboycolor)

+A blog post about this version can be found here https://djhworld.github.io/post/2018/09/21/i-ported-my-gameboy-color-emulator-to-webassembly/

 ![mario tennis](https://github.com/djhworld/gomeboycolor-wasm/raw/master/images/mariotennis.png)